Security measurement of a medical communication scheme based on chaos and DNA coding: Cryptanalysis of MPPS

+The influence of the invalid key items on real key space are summarized in Table~\ref{tab:invalid_key}, where the keyspace of MPPS is estimated to be approximately $(2^{93})^6=2^{558}$.
+As for the equivalent keys type II, the real key space of $K_2$ is $2^9$, so the whole cryptosystem is $2^9\times(2^{93})^5=\frac{2^{558}}{2^{84}}$.
+Considering the influence of the four factors in Table~\ref{tab:invalid_key}, the actual key space can be estimated as $O(\frac{2^{558}}{2^{84}})=O(2^{474})$.

-As analyzed in \cite{Cqli:Scramble:IM17,cqli:Entropy:IEEEA18,Uhl:chaos:TIFS2018}, there are many equivalent secret-key due to the dynamics degradation of the chaotic system in a finite-precision computer.
-As shown in Fig.~\ref{fig:networkCLS9bits}, \ref{fig:networkCLT6bitsfloorroundceil}, one can see that many initial states evolve into the same orbit after some iterations of the involved map.
-Similar to digitized Logistic map and Tent map analyzed in \cite{cqli:meet:JISA19}, the degraded patterns of CLS map and CLT map are similar no matter what the implementation precision and quantization scheme are.
-Due to the presentation limitation, SMNs of the two analyzed coupled maps under four small precision are given in Fig.~\ref{fig:CLS5678} and Fig.~\ref{fig:CLT4567}, respectively.
-Recalling Sec.~\ref{algorithm}, the first states are discarded to avoid so-called ``transient effect", which make the key insensitivity problem become more severe.
+\item \textit{Key sensitivity}: As analyzed in \cite{Cqli:Scramble:IM17,cqli:Entropy:IEEEA18,Uhl:chaos:TIFS2018}, there are many equivalent secret keys due to the dynamics degradation of the chaotic system in a finite-precision computer.
+As shown in Fig.~\ref{fig:networkCLT6bitsfloorroundceil}, \ref{fig:networkCLS9bits}, one can see that many initial states evolve into the same orbit after some iterations of the involved map.
+Similar to digitized Logistic map and Tent map analyzed in \cite{cqli:meet:JISA19}, the degradation patterns of CLS map and CLT map are similar (regardless of the implementation precision and quantization schemes).
+Due to the presentation limitation, the SMNs of the two analyzed coupled maps under four small precision are given in Fig.~\ref{fig:CLS5678} and Fig.~\ref{fig:CLT4567}, respectively.
+Recalling Sec.~\ref{algorithm}, the initial states are discarded to avoid the so-called ``transient effect", which makes the key insensitivity problem become more severe.